mwenge/psychedelia/README.md

 using the system.
 Some are fast, some slow, some pulse, others swirl.
 Play with them all, try them to different music.

+### Basic Commands
-Basic Commands: Choose a pattern you like and get ready to experiment.
+Choose a pattern you like and get ready to experiment.
 Press S to change the Symmetry.
 (The pattern gets reflected in various planes, or not at all according to the setting).
 Press SPACE to alter the pattern element.
 There are eight